- Eligibility

 - Ownership of the project remains with the students, but the organisers retain rights to showcase the work.

-9. Safety and Liability
+8. Safety and Liability

 - Participants are responsible for ensuring their projects are safe and pose no risk to themselves or others.

 - The competition organisers are not liable for any accidents, injuries, or damages that occur during the development of the projects or participation in the competition.
-This responsibility rests solely with the school and the identified accountable person.
+This responsibility rests solely with the school or the identified accountable person.
 Innovation Franklin (IF) holds no liability for the completion of projects or any incidents that may occur during the course of the competition.

-10. Disqualification
+9. Disqualification

 - Participants may be disqualified for not adhering to competition guidelines, failing to meet deadlines, or submitting plagiarised work.